jkomoros/boardgame/README.md

 #### ConfigureMoves

-Your GameDelegate implements a method called `ConfigureMoves(installer boardgame.MoveInstaller) error`.
-This method will be called during the creation process for a GameManager, and calling methods on the installer object you are passed is the principle way you configure moves specific to your game.
+Your GameDelegate implements a method called `ConfigureMoves() *boardgame.MoveTypeConfigBundle`.
+This method will be called during the creation process for a GameManager.
+Your job is to create a new move bundle, add moves to it for your game, and return it.
+This is the main way you add moves to your game type.

 Memory's is here:

 ```
-func (g *gameDelegate) ConfigureMoves(installer boardgame.MoveInstaller) error {
+func (g *gameDelegate) ConfigureMoves() *boardgame.MoveTypeConfigBundle {
-	return installer.AddMoves(
+	return boardgame.NewMoveTypeConfigBundle().AddMoves(
 		&moveRevealCardConfig,
 		&moveHideCardsConfig,
 		&moveFinishTurnConfig,